-Some motorists, as far as I know, prefer to fill the tank of screen wiper with vodka. in the winter.
+As far as I know, some motorists prefer to fill the tank of a screen wiper with vodka in the winter.
 Vodka does not freeze in the winter, but why and up to what temperature?
 The chemistry will give us an answer.

 Let's start with definitions.

 And what is the solution?
-It is a homogeneous mixture of at least two components, one of which is called the solvent, and another solute.
-The solvent is a component, which an aggregate state of which is not changed during the formation of solution (e.g., sugar in water changes from solid to liquid, water is a solvent) or, in the case of substances which are in the same phase, the component with highest amount.
-The solutions can be solid, liquid and gaseous (air as a mixture gasses is a gaseous solution).
+It is a homogeneous mixture of at least two components, one of which is called the solvent and another solute.
+The solvent is a component, which an aggregate state of which is not changed during the formation of solution (e.g., sugar in water changes from solid to liquid, water is a solvent) or, in the case of substances that are in the same phase, the component with the highest amount.
+The solutions can be solid, liquid, and gaseous (air as a mixture gasses is a gaseous solution).

-From the chemical point of view, the solution is a dispersion system i.e. a system where two or more substances are in a crushed state, and the particles evenly distributed relative to each other and interact.
+From the chemical point of view, the solution is a dispersion system, i.e., a system where two or more substances are in a crushed state.
+The particles are evenly distributed relative to each other and interact.

 The difference here is in the degree of dispersion.